Last updated on November 13, 2025

 Head to Tyntesfield for a fun reindeer trail through the grounds.
 They also have some workshops on offer, including Christmas card lino printing workshops and wreath-making workshops.

-Victorian Christmas Weekend at Brunel’s SS Great Britain
+Victorian Christmas Weekends at Brunel’s SS Great Britain

-The popular Victorian Christmas weekend at Brunel’s SS Great Britain feature Old Father Christmas in his traditional green robes, and the dockyard transformed into a winter wonderland, complete with falling snow and carol singers.
+The popular Victorian Christmas weekends at Brunel’s SS Great Britain feature Old Father Christmas in his traditional green robes, and the dockyard is transformed into a winter wonderland, complete with falling snow and carol singers.
+This year, you can also enjoy the Beneath the Waves sound and light installation (see the light show section above).

 9-12 January